 Benefits of MIP Colostrum

 MIP Colostrum is packed with natural proteins and nutrients needed to heal a leaky gut.
-It is also a 100% natural remedy to eradicate harmful intestinal microorganisms such as viruses, bacteria and fungi while promoting the growth healthy intestinal microorganisms.
+It is also a 100% natural remedy to eradicate harmful intestinal microorganisms such as viruses, bacteria and fungi while promoting the growth of healthy intestinal microorganisms.
 Therefore, MIP Colostrum is beneficial in preventing and treating diarrhea, bloating and gas.
 Furthermore, it helps control chronic infections associated with IBS.

 Growth factors in MIP Colostrum help heal intestinal lining damage and reduce inflammation.
 It is rich in nutrients, such as vitamins and minerals, carbohydrates, protein and fat, which help the individual recover from nutrient deficiencies more quickly.